suddjian/suddjian.com/readme.md

-Can serve it up locally with:
+This is just plain HTML/JS/CSS, yo.
+Vanilla AF.
+Serve it up locally with:

 ```
 npx http-server